 Peggy + Barry

-New York, Museum of the City of NY
+Stunning Wedding at The Museum of the City of NY

 Peggy and Barry’s later-in-life romance and marriage are really fascinating and heartwarming.
 They met in their middle years (the day after Peggy turned 60), at a time when they had already figured out what they wanted in life and what was really important.
 Both divorced and with a refreshing outlook on love, they decided to give marriage another shot.
 After all, it is never too late to live happily ever after.

 Looking back at the funny coincidences in their lives, Barry, the divorce attorney and Peggy, the clinical psychologist, feel extremely lucky to have found each other.
 Years ago, both of them used to live in the same town, literally five minutes away from each other.
 They had common friends, their kids attended the same high-school, and Barry’s son even took Peggy’s niece to the high school prom, but they never actually knew each other.
 They had to meet through a common friend many years later.

 On their big day, the couple was surrounded by their five grown children, friends, co-workers and relatives, all thrilled to be part of their story and eager to join them on such a joyous occasion.
 Their guests wanted to surprise them and thought about adding a little extra humor and laughs to their day so everyone wore matching glasses to those of Peggy and Barry (one of their favorite jokes is: since they wear the same glasses, they were meant to be together).